JoelMichaelRutter/wax_crate_MS5/README.md

 There a couple of areas I would develop this further in another development cycle.

 1. I would implement some sort of inventory management system by augmenting the Record model with a quantity_in_stock integer field.
-I would then probably use some sort of logic within the checkout/checkout success view to reduce the quantity of that record in the database by the quantity that the user just checked out with.
+I would then use some form of logic within the checkout/checkout success view to reduce the quantity of that record in the database by the quantity that the user just checked out with.
 This could include some sort of template logic on the records cards whereby the quantity in stock is rendered on the card and if it is 0, the card could gray out and the buttons would be disabled.
 That would probably raise some questions around the record details views and add to cart views as they would need some sort of defensive logic to ensure that users couldn't add out of stock records to the cart via the URL pattern.

-2. I would implement some sort of contact messaging system.
+2. I would implement some form of contact messaging system.
 My first idea regarding this would be to have a contact form and then have an extra back office area to receive these messages into.
 I thought about this more in the shower today and it would probably be entirely possible to have an almost instant messenger by adding a messages model to the Accounts app and then having some fields in that model for user and store messages and augmenting the account model to have a some sort of OneToMany field for the messages.
 I.E one account can have many messages back and forth from the store.
-No doubt, this would take a considerable amount more thinking but I'm sure you catch my drift.
+This would take a considerable amount more time thinking about this build, but these are my initial thoughts.

-3. I would implement some kind of order fulfilment system by adding a Boolean field to the Order model.
+3. I would implement an order fulfilment system by adding a Boolean field to the Order model.
 Within which I would loop through all orders in the order table and render some sort of HTML structure to interact with them and the details like the order history functionality I have.
 Inside the loop, I would do a conditional check something like {% if order is not fulfilled %}, render the order into the site.
 In the order details, it would contain all the order information including shipping address and the records in the order and then a small form at the bottom with the Boolean field on the model rendered in whereby store admins/staff can open the order, prepare it, put it in the out-tray and then update the Boolean field at the bottom.
 I could then possibly override the save method to check if the Boolean field is being changed to True on save and if so, send a dispatch confirmation email.

 # **Project Reflection**